 The Hornbill Festival of Nagaland, over the years, has evolved from being just a celebration of the culture and tradition of the Nagas into one big cultural event for all the 8 Northeast States.
 Cultural troupes from all the northeastern states participate during this week-long celebration and it is such a delight watching all the different cultures coming together under one roof.
 It is a great time to experience the cultural diversity of North East India on a go.

 The Hornbill Festival is not just about reliving past, it is also a celebration of the present.
-The biggest Rock Festival of the country is hosted at Kohima every year during the Hornbill Festival.
+The biggest Rock Festival of the country is hosted at Kohima every year during this festival.
 It is believed that singing and dancing is a way of life and comes naturally to the Nagas.
 And the biggest rock event is no doubt a part of the vibrant Hornbill celebrations.
 Apart from this, an adventure car rally and various other contest and events are organized during this festival.
-Some interesting events during the Hornbill Festival are – the Pork eating contest, the King Chilly eating contest etc.
+Some interesting events during the festival are – the Pork eating contest, the King Chilly eating contest etc.

 The Kohima Night Bazaar is also an interesting aspect of the Hornbill Festival.
-The stretch of the Kohima Main town comes alive for 7 nights during the Hornbill Festival with food, music, and fun.
+The stretch of the Kohima Main town comes alive for 7 nights with food, music, and fun.
 The street is overcrowded with various food stalls serving out some of the finest delicacies and it’s simply amazing walking through the hustle-bustle.

 The Hornbill Festival of Nagaland is a celebration of the past and the present.
 It is a cultural extravaganza that not only celebrates the tribal way of life but also bridges the gap between generations and revives and strengthens human bonds.
-The Hornbill Festival is a magical experience in itself.
+It is a magical experience in itself.